Updated: May 19, 2022

 • Fear of Failure: As long as I don’t start my applications, I can’t be rejected.

 It might seem prudent to “wait and see” a bit longer before beginning your MBA admissions campaign.
 However, when you consider the lifetime value of a top MBA education, the low acceptance rates, and fierce competition from other applicants, waiting makes no sense at all.
 The fact is “time” is your greatest asset when it comes to optimizing your candidacy and perfecting your applications.
-Start now with a free evaluation of your candidacy here!
+A structured approach to your MBA campaign, like a consultant from The MBA Exchange offers, can help mitigate the reasons for delay.

 Still not ready to begin your campaign?
 Then watch for Part 2 of this blog series: “Why sooner is better than later when pursuing business school admission” and Part 3: “8 key steps that business school applicants can and should take … starting today.”